Argentina's Chile reception irks De Paul

 The midfielder said the Albiceleste were prevented from using the bathroom on arrival, had no air conditioning or water and were made to suffer the sound of sirens during their stay in Calama.

-It did not appear to derail the visitors, already safely through to Qatar 2022, as they secured a 2-1 win despite the COVID-enforced absences of Lionel Messi and coach Lionel Scaloni.
+It did not appear to derail the visitor, already safely through to Qatar 2022, as it secured a 2-1 win despite the COVID-enforced absences of Lionel Messi and coach Lionel Scaloni.

-"They didn't even let us go to the bathroom when we got off the plane," De Paul told reporters.
+"They didn't even let us go to the bathroom when we got off the plane," De Paul said.
 "They cut off our air conditioners, we had no water and they made sirens sound throughout the stay.

 "I'm not saying it's right or wrong, but, as an Argentine, every team that comes to my country, we have to make them feel as comfortable as possible and we have to win on the playing field where it belongs."

-Angel Di Maria and Lautaro Martinez netted first-half goals around Ben Brereton-Diaz's looping header as Argentina extended their unbeaten run to 27 games.
+Angel Di Maria and Lautaro Martinez netted first-half goals around Ben Brereton-Diaz's looping header as Argentina extended its unbeaten run to 27 games.

-The victory improves second-placed Argentina's CONMEBOL World Cup qualifying campaign to 32 points from 14 games, while Chile are battling to reach Qatar 2022.
+The victory improves second-placed Argentina's CONMEBOL World Cup qualifying campaign to 32 points from 14 games, while Chile is battling to reach Qatar 2022.

 After a solid if unspectacular showing, assistant coach Walter Samuel was pleased to see how well the team coped despite being without talisman Messi.